groboclown/petronia/docs/extensions/api/default.shutdown.timer.md

 # default.shutdown.timer (implementation)
 **v1.0.0**

-a quiet period with no events.
+Sends a halt message after a time is exceeded in either a total time ora quiet period with no events.

 ## Details